Ficool

 And with that, Carter walked off.

 Felix stood there, basket in hand, heart sinking.
 He wished—more than anything—that his two friends could find common ground.
-But right now, it felt impossible.
+Right now, it felt impossible.

 More Chapters